FIVAN0/capacitor-sunmi-printer/README.md

 Print a column of a table (Arabic characters are not supported)

-colsTextArr → Array of column text strings. colsWidthArr → Array of each column width, calculated in English characters, and each Chinese character is equal to two English characters, with each width > 0. colsAlign → Alignment mode of each column: 0: left; 1: center; 2: right.
+colsTextArr → Array of column text strings. colsWidthArr → Array of each column width, calculated in English characters, and each Chinese character is equal to two English characters, with each width &gt; 0. colsAlign → Alignment mode of each column: 0: left; 1: center; 2: right.

 Note: the array length of the above three parameters should be consistent.
 If the width of colsText[i] is larger than that of colsWidth[i], the text will be changed to another line, and Arabic characters are not supported.